 REPORT THE INJURY

 A workplace injury must be reported to the employer within 30 days of the date of the accident or the date the injury was discovered.
 The employee should be sure to ask for and keep his or her own copy of any incident report or accident report they complete.

 It is a good idea to consult with a workplace injury attorney to ensure you are taking the right steps toward recovery.
-Under Texas law, employees have the right to hire an attorney to assist with their workplace injury claims.
+Under Texas law, employees have the right to hire a Houston personal injury attorney to assist with their workplace injury claims.
 This is especially important, as insurance companies are unlikely to be on the employee’s side.
 In addition, the claims process can be delayed, which can have a major impact on the quality of life of the injured employee and their family.
 Additionally, no matter the severity of the injury, consulting with a personal injury attorney can be beneficial in determining potential compensation.

 Houston Workplace Injury Attorneys